bluesky/bluesky/doc/source/plans.rst

     RE(plan)  # This is the same as before...
     RE(plan)  # ...but this would not work with generators, only the OO plans.

-For each paramter there is an attribute that can be adjusted interactively.
+For each parameter there is an attribute that can be adjusted interactively.

 .. code-block:: python